+One of the best places to visit near Salcombe is Dartmoor National Park.
 A splendid gateway to the National Park is via the ancient stannary town of Ashburton.
-Its different character is based on the small but select range of quality antique and unusual collectors shops, general traders with empathy to a unique shopping experience.
+Its different character is based on the small but select range of quality antique and unusual collector shops, general traders with empathy to a unique shopping experience.
 Have a wander, if you can, you won’t regret it!

 Dartmoor is a breathing-taking expanse of wild, open moorland where cattle, ponies and sheep run free!
 Here, one can experience nature in all its glory!